Postman Configuration

 Step 2: Configure the ThreatConnect v3 API Collection

-On the Collections tab, select the ThreatConnect API collection that was either forked or imported into your workspace.
-A ThreatConnect API tab will open with the Authentication subtab selected (Figure 1).
+1. Select Collections in the Postman sidebar.
+Then select the ThreatConnect API collection that was either forked or imported into your workspace to open a ThreatConnect API tab in the Postman workbench.

 Authentication subtab of ThreatConnect API in Postman